 Helping our Future Move Forward

 As our member’s financial champion, Leaders is committed to investing in the communities we serve through our Champion Scholarship Program.
 The Champion Scholarship Program will award up to $10,000 in scholarships to students throughout West Tennessee to help our future move forward.
+The applicant, or an immediate family member, must be a member of Leaders Credit Union in good standing.
+(An immediate family member is defined as a parent or grandparent.)

 A West Tennessee Champion for Education was Mrs. Martha Britt.
 Britt served for over 30 years in the Jackson-Madison County School System and was instrumental in promoting educational opportunities for local students through her involvement with the Board of Directors and scholarship committee at Leaders.
 These awards are given in her honor and champions like her who help their communities move forward.